The business has the following products/services available

 Seating

-External paths of travel have the following amenities are in place
+External paths of travel

 Surfaces are concrete, asphalt, smooth paving or hard packed fine gravel (max aggregate size 13mm)